Surface Hub 2S

 The Surface Hub 2S is the second generation of the interactive whiteboard developed and marketed by Microsoft, as part of the Microsoft Surface family.
 Like the first-generation Surface Hub, the Hub 2S can be wall-mounted or roller-stand-mounted.

 The device is available in a 50 inch and a 85 inch display size, each with a 120 Hz refresh rate 4K touchscreen with multi-touch and multi-pen capabilities, running the Windows 10 operating system.

 Surface Hub 2S was succeeded in 2023 by Surface Hub 3.

 Features

 Hardware

 Surface Hub 2S uses the 8th-generation Intel Core i5 processor and runs the 64-bit version of Windows 10.
 The device supports 3840 × 2560 4K resolution and contains an Intel UHD Graphics 620 controller integrated in the CPU.

 Unlike the first-generation Surface Hub models, the Hub 2S comes with a new Surface Hub 2 Camera separate from the device which can be plugged into any USB-C port on the side of the device.
 The camera produces video at 2160p (4K) resolution at 30 fps with anti-flicker and face based auto exposure.

 Software

-The Surface Hub runs Windows 10 Team with both Skype for Business and Microsoft Teams for Surface Hub preinstalled.
-The Hub's welcome screen has three buttons – Call (Microsoft Teams), Whiteboard (Microsoft Whiteboard) and Connect (Miracast).
+Surface Hub 2S devices ran Windows 10 Team.
+Depending on their software version and configuration, they supported Microsoft Teams, Skype for Business, or both.
+The Surface Hub 2S welcome screen provided Call, Whiteboard, and Connect actions, with Connect supporting Miracast.